 Their tagline: “Over 5.1 million+ high-quality stock images, videos and music shared by our talented community.”

 When you visit Pixabay, you’ll see a search bar at the top of the home page.
 Use that to find the type of image you’re looking for.
-When I typed in “books,” these are some of the photos and graphics that popped up.
+When I typed in “books,” here are some of the photos and graphics that popped up.

 You can use these images as a background to create a quote graphic, for example, or as a stand-alone image that accompanies additional text (like in a post on Facebook or on your website).